J. Marion Sims: The first cancer hospital

-The controversial nature of Sims' speech within the Woman's Hospital resulted in the acceptance of his resignation by the Board of Governors a month later, as well as accusations of being "reckless" and "lethal" by a member of the Board of Governors, who argued Sims should be fired for his insubordination, and a conflict with some other doctors of the Woman's Hospital, with whom Sims carried on a dialogue by means of published pamphlets.
+The controversial nature of Sims' speech resulted in the acceptance of his resignation by the Woman's Hospital's Board of Governors a month later.
+He was accused of being "reckless" and "lethal" by a member of the Board of Governors, who argued Sims should be fired for his insubordination.
+It predictably also brought him into conflict with some other doctors at the Woman's Hospital, with whom Sims carried on a dialogue by means of published pamphlets.

 After quarreling with the board of the Woman's Hospital over the admission of cancer patients, Sims became instrumental in establishing America's first cancer institute, New York Cancer Hospital.

 In reply to the treatment he received from the Woman's Hospital, Sims was unanimously elected president of the American Medical Association, an office he held from 1876 to 1877.

 Death

 Sims suffered two angina attacks in 1877, and in 1880, contracted a severe case of typhoid fever.
-W. Gill Wylie, an early 20th-century biographer, said that although Sims suffered delirium, he was "constantly contriving instruments and conducting operations".
+W. Gill Wylie, one of Sims' early twentieth-century biographers, said that although Sims suffered delirium, he was "constantly contriving instruments and conducting operations".
 After several months and a move to Charleston to aid his convalescence, Sims recovered in June 1881.
 He traveled to France.
 After his return to the United States in September 1881, he began to complain of an increase in heart problems.

 In 1881, Sims was one of four physicians asked for an opinion about whether medical errors had contributed to the recent death of President Garfield.

 According to Wylie, Sims consulted with doctors for his unknown cardiac condition both in the United States and in Europe.
 He was "positive that he had a serious disease of the heart and it caused deep mental depression".
 He was halfway through writing his autobiography and planning a return visit to Europe when he died of a heart attack on November 13, 1883, in New York City (Manhattan).
 He had just visited a patient with his son, H. Marion Sims.
 He is buried at Green-Wood Cemetery in Brooklyn, New York.